Where do you start?

 How do you go about setting up different levels?
 It will be different depending on the industry but here’s some inspiration from Polarn O. Pyret:

 – Set up relevant membership levels in your loyalty program – The different levels in your program will depend on your business model and the products or services you provide.
-The benefits of each level should contribute to increase the purchasing power, drive sales, and be profitable.
+The benefits of each level should contribute to increasing purchasing power, driving sales, and being profitable.

 – What needs to be achieved for the membership levels – Make sure you set limits for what it takes to reach a new level that the customer knows about.
 The customer’s purchase power should be the foundation for your specific levels.
 The common saying that 20 percent of your customers stand for 80 percent of your sales is often true.
 Maybe they are your VIP’s?

 – To eliminate that a customer jumps in and out of levels – let the member retain their membership level for a couple of months once they’ve reached it.

 – Communicate all the benefits to the customer – Tell the members what will be included in the different memberships.
 Make sure you communicate this on all channels!
 Do it in a way that makes the customer feel valued, appreciated, and inspired to reach the next level!

 Read more: How to work with campaign management in retail

 – Motivate the customer to reach the next level – Set up automation for customers who are close to the next level and communicate the benefits they will get by entering a higher level.
 That encourages the customer to make a purchase to reach it.

 – Treat your customer – You can do this in many different ways.
 For example, treat the customer to a gift when they reach a new level or say congratulations on their birthday.
 But you can also reward the customers when they make good choices, like buying sustainable products for example.

 How to increase e-commerce sales through a loyalty program